raekon23/sample-code/README.md

 # sample-code
-Just a set of random code from different video training
+Just a set of random code from different video training.

 It uses mostly AWS, ReactJS and Python.

+## Random commits
+Test.